| |

 Compared to the band's debut, Ticket To Mayhem was already a bit more

-diverse Whiplash release, this time with a clearly better and sharp
+diverse Whiplash release, this time with a clearly better and sharper

 production.
 Anyhow, songwise the differences are minor.
 While the debut album

-was a hard-hitting, raw piece of metal, Ticket To Mayhem just adds some
+was a hard-hitting, raw piece of metal, Ticket To Mayhem just added some

 variety to the formula.
 Tracks like Last Nail In The Coffin and